serenity-is/docs/services/service_endpoints.md

 You may not be able to reuse any code you wrote here, from let's say a desktop application, or won't be able to isolate this code into a DLL that doesn't have a reference to WEB libraries.

-But if you really don't have such a requirement, you can remove repositories all together and write all code inside the endpoint.
+But if you really don't have such a requirement, you can remove repositories all together and write all your code inside the endpoint.

-Some people might think that entities, repositories, business rules, endpoints etc. should all be in their own assemblies.
+Some people might think that entities, repositories, business rules, endpoints etc. should all be in their own separated assemblies.
 In theory, and for some scenarios this might be valid, but some (or most) users don't need so much isolation, and may fall into YAGNI (you aren't gonna need it) category.